 Comparing and contrasting two remote collaboration tools

 As we pass the one-year mark of global shutdowns and the onset of remote working, there’s a lot we’ve learned about the collaboration required to enable workforces to peak perform from anywhere.
-We’ve all had to experiment with new ways to stay connected while remote.
-But the good news is that we are collaborators at heart, and that hasn’t changed since we’ve left the office.
+We’ve all had to experiment with new ways to stay connected–but the good news is that we are collaborators at heart, and that hasn’t changed since we’ve left the office.

-As a strategically oriented agency, we’re often brought in to help our clients creatively solve problems.
-Workshops play a huge role in the way we approach a project and the way we develop relationships with those clients.
-These workshops rely heavily on in-person interaction and being able to collaborate with clients to gather insights to best address their needs.
+Clients bring our agency on to creatively solve problems, and workshops play a huge role in both the way we approach projects and the way we develop relationships with those clients.
+These workshops once relied heavily on in-person interaction to collaborate with clients and gather insights to best address their needs.
 Visualizing ideas, strategies and long-term goals is key to setting the stage for a successful project.
-Obviously, given our transition to remote work, in-person workshops have been put on hold, but we did not want to lose the magic that workshops create.
+While in-person workshops have been put on hold, we haven’t lost the magic that workshops create.

-The largest hurdle in this transition is finding a platform that displays visual elements of our workshops like the trusty whiteboard and sticky notes.
+One of the largest hurdles in this transition has been finding a platform that displays visual elements of our workshops like the trusty whiteboard and sticky notes.
 Enter: MURAL and Miro.
-They are both effective tools to do this, so we put them both to the test.
-Here’s our overview so that you can decide which works better for your remote collaboration needs:
+They are both effective tools to do this, so we put them to the test.
+Here’s our overview so that you can decide which works better for your collaboration needs:

-The reality is that both tools are very similar, and you can’t go wrong with whichever one you choose.
-The online capabilities of each platform are truly impressive.
-On both Miro and MURAL, you can type ideas on digital sticky notes, cluster them, vote for ideas, and run timers.
+The reality is that tools are very similar, and you can’t go wrong with whichever one you choose.
+In addition to being offered at similar price points, both Miro and MURAL enable users to brainstorm ideas on digital sticky notes, cluster them, vote for ideas, and run timers.
 Each has limitless white space that you can structure through frames, which are essentially slides.
 This allows facilitators of online workshops to frame content for participants, and the limitless working space gives users the ability to move from idea generation to idea development quickly.
-At redpepper, we’ve utilized the framing tool as a replacement for slide decks, so we do not have to switch through various presentation applications.
+At redpepper, we’ve utilized the framing tool as a replacement for slide decks to centralize our presentations rather than switching between multiple platforms.